 How many people can call themselves the direct descendants of real-world "pirates"?
 Samuel Marquis counts himself among them as the ninth-great-grandson of William Kidd (1654-1701), who we know today as America’s “maritime Kit Carson and Jesse James.”
-I’m thrilled now to have sold Samuel’s new biography of his relative, Captain Kidd: The American Patriot-Privateer Who Defied the English Empire, to Evan Phail at Diversion Books.
+I’m thrilled now to have sold Samuel’s new biography of his relative, Captain Kidd: A Tale of Triumph, Treasure, and Betrayal, to Evan Phail at Diversion Books.

 This is an action-packed work of American and world history, and it will change the way you look at colonial America and the Golden Age of Piracy (1650-1730).
 Privateers and pirates of the 1600-1700s were generally not the romanticized, rum-swilling, throat-slitting degenerates portrayed in Treasure Island or Pirates of the Caribbean.
 Instead, they were mostly young, semi-reputable working men and older gentlemen, often with families, who were sponsored and supported by everyone from colonial governors and customs collectors to merchants, dockworkers, shopkeepers, and clergymen.
 They were seamen who were often closely tied to land-based communities and had wives, friends, and family members that loved them.
 That was certainly the case with Captain Kidd; in fact, the supreme irony at the heart of this book is that the man widely considered “the greatest pirate of all time” was no pirate at all.